JeffreyRobertLynch/Splunk-Integration-for-Business-Intelligence/README.md

 ---

-##  Splunk Course Completion Certificates
+##  Splunk Course Completion Certificates - certs folder

 Earned 15 credits from Splunk while researching this project.
 Certificates are included.

 ---

-## Splunk Integration for Business Intelligence - SplunkWhitePaper.docx
+## Splunk Integration for Business Intelligence - paper/splunk-white-paper.pdf

-- **A: Business Case**: Overview of the business entity, an online private school, that will be integrating Splunk
+- **A: Organization Overview**: Overview of the business entity, an online private school, that will be integrating Splunk
 - **B: Research**: Discussion of three use cases where Splunk integration created specific value for companies
 - **C: White Paper**: Demonstrate how Splunk enhances data-driven decision-making in Business Analytics, IT Infrastructure, and Cybersecurity Operations
 - **D: Diction**: Discussion of diction choices based on anticipated audience